-One of my favorite things to do on a crisp weekend afternoon is to make a cozy, soul-warming pot of soup.
+One of my favorite things to do on a weekend afternoon is to make a cozy, soul-warming pot of soup.
 It’s a favorite because soup is never an exact science: a sprinkle of this, a splash of that, tweaking and building flavors until it’s juuusst right.
 Making soup is a great way to use up food items that may otherwise go to waste, plus it always tends to get better with time, so it’s fantastic to eat throughout the week, or freeze some to stock up for later.
-This simple, nutritious recipe for Carrot Ginger Soup is one that is perfect for serving piping hot in a mug, or chilled for a refreshing, light lunch on a hot summer day.
+This simple, nutritious Carrot Ginger Soup recipe is one that is perfect for serving piping hot in a mug, or chilled for a refreshing, light lunch on a hot summer day.
 Sweet, earthy carrots and the gently-spicy zing of ginger are blended together with a bit of cream for a smooth, velvety, vibrantly beautiful soup.

 Here’s what you’ll need:

 - 3 T. unsalted butter

 - 3 lbs. carrots, washed and cut into (approximately) 1-inch pieces

 - 6-8 c. low-sodium chicken stock (or vegetable if you prefer)